darrenzhang2000/Web-Developer-Bootcamp/README.md

 SelectorDemo and Selectors: Demonstration of more advanced selectors such as stars, descendant selector, adjacent selector, attribute selector, nth-of-type selector.

 SelectorExcercise and Selectors_2: This is an assignment created by my instructor.
 I worked with all sorts of selectors.

+TicTacToe: I created a static website of a tic tac toe board.
+I took into account the "box model" and included css features such as margin, padding, width, and border.